firefly-oss/lib-transactional-engine/README.md

 - Steps within the same layer run concurrently; createOrder waits for reserveFunds thanks to dependsOn.
 - If any step fails, the engine compensates already-finished steps in reverse completion order.
 - Structured logs are emitted (see Observability); all HTTP calls include `X-Transactional-Id` and your custom headers.

+## Complete step-by-step tutorial
+If you want a full, realistic, end-to-end tutorial that walks through every feature (DAG modeling, retries/backoff/timeouts, per-run idempotency, compensation semantics, HTTP header propagation, observability hooks, parameter injection, and the new StepInputs DSL with lazy resolvers), read:

+- TUTORIAL.md — Travel Booking Saga deep-dive

+It includes:
+- Visual DAG and compensation plan
+- Spring wiring with @EnableTransactionalEngine
+- Multi-parameter injection examples using @FromStep, @Header, @Headers, and SagaContext
+- Building inputs with StepInputs.builder(), including lazy resolvers that depend on previous results and headers
+- Executing sagas by name and programmatically with a fluent builder
+- Failure walkthrough with compensation order and context statuses
+- Practical guidance on timeouts, retries, and idempotency
+- Testing patterns with Reactor StepVerifier

 ## Installation
 Maven